program logo/macu/on light

 Lens Color

 Since blue light seems to be particularly harmful (it carries the most energy of all the visible wavelengths), choose a lens color that blocks a lot of blue.
 Amber or gray tint will work well.
 Do not choose lenses that transmit blue light.
 You can see what color light a lens will let through by holding the glasses up to a light and looking at the color of the light coming through the side that would face your eyes.
 Lenses may reflect blue light on the side of the lens facing away from your eyes and appear blue to an observer, but this is fine as long as they do not transmit the blue light.
-If you are unsure if a pair of sunglasses are providing maximum safety, your eye doctor or optician can help you.
+If you are unsure if a pair of sunglasses is providing maximum safety, your eye doctor or optician can help you.

 For people having cataract surgery, most of the implanting lenses available now will block UV light (definitely recommended), and some are tinted yellow to block blue light (possibly helpful).